 Every year at the end of the Michaelmas Term, the Chapel hosts carol services to which all the Bradfield Community are warmly invited.
 Our first carol service of the year is in honour of the Charlie Waller Memorial Trust.
 This is followed by our Bradfield Society service on Winter Bradfield Day, after the Huxham run.
 This service is always popular with OBs, members from our local community, as well as those currently in the school.

-On the Monday, we go to St Matthew’s Church, Bayswater, for all those connected with Bradfield who may be in the London area.
-Our two College Carol Services take place later that week; all are most welcome to attend.
-Tickets are typically available www.ticketsource.co.uk/bradfieldevents
+On the Monday, we go to St Gabriel’s Church in Warwick Square, Pimlico, for the Bradfield community in London.
+Our two College Carol Services take place on Tuesday and Wednesday that week in our College Chapel; all are most welcome to attend.
+Tickets are available here.

 Parents Prayer Group

-Bradfield has a new Parents Prayer Group which meets twice a term to pray for our school.
-This is a small but growing group.
-Parents, relatives and guardians are most welcome to join this fellowship group.
-Do email the chaplain for further details: phansell@www.bradfieldcollege.org.uk.
+Bradfield has a Parents Prayer Group which meets both in person and online to pray for our school.
+Parents, relatives, and guardians are most welcome to join this fellowship group.
+Do email the chaplain for further details: phansell@bradfieldcollege.org.uk.

 Weddings and Baptisms